crystal-lang/crystal-book/docs/syntax_and_semantics/enum.md

 ## Usage

-When a method parameter has an enum [type restriction](type_restrictions.md), it accepts either an enum constant or a Symbol.
-The Symbol will be automatically cast to an enum constant, raising a compile-time error if casting fails.
+When a method parameter has an enum [type restriction](type_restrictions.md), it accepts either an enum constant or a [symbol](literals/symbol.md).
+The symbol will be automatically cast to an enum constant, raising a compile-time error if casting fails.

 ```crystal
 def paint(color : Color)